Pieve di Cento lies in the Bolognese plain along the Reno river, just a bridge away from the nearby city of Cento.

 The town has maintained the urban layout of the ancient Roman castrum, with the addition of a 9th century church (the "pieve"), then developed in the medieval period and the following Renaissance and Baroque periods.

-The Town Hall houses the ancient Notary Archive and the Zeppilli Theater, which includes a small Music Museum with testimonies from the life of the soprano Alice Zeppilli, that has been celebrated by the poet Gabriele D'Annunzio as well.
+The Town Hall houses the ancient Notary Archive and the Zeppilli Theater, which includes a small Music Museum with testimonies from the life of the soprano Alice Zeppilli, who has been celebrated by the poet Gabriele D'Annunzio as well.

-The long musical tradition of Pieve di Cento is still alive nowadays in the classrooms of the Centopievese School of Artistic Crafts, where the art of lutherie is bequeathed by master luthiers.
+The long musical tradition of Pieve di Cento is still alive today in the classrooms of the Centopievese School of Artistic Crafts, where the art of lutherie is bequeathed by master luthiers.

 The Collegiate Church of Santa Maria Maggiore guards masterpieces by Guercino, Guido Reni, Lavinia Fontana, Scarsellino and the famous 14th-century Crucifix which is venerated as miraculous.

-The church, and above all, the Oratory of the Santissima Trinità is considered one of the masterpiece of the art of the whole Bologna's province.
+The church, and above all, the Oratory of the Santissima Trinità is considered one of the art masterpieces the in the entire province of Bologna.

-The typical recipes of Pieve, falling within the Bolognese and Emilian gastronomic tradition, are mostly simple dishes, made with natural ingredients such as flour, lard, eggs, garden vegetables.
-Those are products that never fell short in Pieve, but still they could not go to waste.
+The typical recipes of Pieve, falling within the Bolognese and Emilian gastronomic tradition, are mostly simple dishes, made with natural ingredients such as flour, lard, eggs, and garden vegetables.
+Those are products that never have never fallen short in Pieve, but still they could not go to waste.

-Among the typical dishes of the Pievese tradition, we can mention the maccheroni al pettine (fresh pasta with the characteristic stiping), the bagia (dish made with beans and polenta, boiled cornmeal), the fried gnocchini, the Sassi di Pieve -Pieve’s rocks- (sweets made with flour, eggs and almonds), the mistocche and sabadoni (sweets with chestnuts and mustard).
+Among the typical dishes of the Pievese tradition, we can mention the maccheroni al pettine (fresh pasta with the characteristic stiping), the bagia (dish made with beans and polenta, boiled cornmeal), fried gnocchini, the Sassi di Pieve -Pieve’s rocks- (sweets made with flour, eggs and almonds), the mistocche and sabadoni (sweets with chestnuts and mustard).

-The Carnival of Pieve di Cento (“Carnevel a La Piv”) features every year three Sundays of celebration for children and families with parades of colorful carnival floats led by the local mask, the funny Berba-Spein.
+The Carnival of Pieve di Cento (“Carnevel a La Piv”) features every year three Sundays of celebrations for children and families with parades of colorful carnival floats led by the local mask, the funny Berba-Spein.